RicherMans/PSL/README.md

 This repository contains the source code for our ICASSP2022 paper "Pseudo strong labels for large scale weakly supervised audio tagging".

+Highlights:

+* State-of-the-art on the balanced Audioset subset.
+* Simple MobileNetV2 model, don't need expensive GPU to run.
+* Quick training, since only 60h of balanced Audioset is required.
+* Achieves an mAP of 35.48 (more or less), useable for most real-world applications.

 ![PSL Architecture](figures/PSL.png)